 Associated Accounts Panel

-At the top of Cloudivize Canvas, you can see show/hide panel, it called Managed Accounts Panel, and present the AWS accounts that you configured at Multiple Accounts Configuration
+At the top of Cloudivize Canvas, you can see show/hide panel, it called Managed Accounts Panel, and present the Cloud accounts that you configured at Multiple Accounts Configuration

-If you configured Cloudivize to manage multiple AWS accounts (note: you need Team or Enterprise subscription), you will see AWS accounts and you can switch between them by just clicking the relevant account.
+If you configured Cloudivize to manage multiple Cloud accounts (note: you need Team or Enterprise subscription), you will see Cloud accounts names (at AWS the name is the Account Alias if exist or the AWS account ID, at Azure is the the Subscription name), then you can switch between them by just clicking the relevant account.